Evolution Counselling and Wellness

 How can couples communicate better during conflict?

-Slow down, use “I” statements, validate feelings, and pause when either of you becomes too activated.
+Slow down, use “I” statements instead of “you” accusations, validate your partner’s feelings even if you see the situation differently, and pause when either of you becomes too emotionally activated to think clearly.
 Return to the conversation after you are more grounded.
+The goal during conflict is not to win the argument but to protect the connection while you work through the issue.

 Yes.
-Communication is a skill, which means it can be improved.
-Couples can learn healthier patterns with intention, repetition, and support.
+Communication is a skill, which means it can be learned, practised, and improved.
+Couples can build healthier patterns with intention, repetition, and support.
+A 2021 meta-analysis in the Journal of Marital and Family Therapy found that couples who received communication-focused therapy showed significant improvements in relationship satisfaction, conflict resolution, and emotional intimacy that were maintained at 12-month follow-up.

 When should couples consider therapy?

-If the same arguments keep happening, one or both partners feel chronically unheard, or conversations often end in shutdown, escalation, or distance, couples therapy can help create a healthier path forward.
+If the same arguments keep happening without resolution, one or both partners feel chronically unheard, or emotional distance has grown over months, couples therapy can help create a healthier path forward.
+At Evolution Counselling and Wellness, Lance J. Jackson, RSW, CNP provides couples therapy virtually for couples in Newfoundland and Labrador and Ontario.

 Next Step